Paddywaan-zz/CorpseBloomPlusPlus/README.md

 ## Per CorpseBloomPlusPlus:

+* CorpseBlooms privide 100% of Health as a reserve, and can be increased by 100% per Rejuvination rack.
-* CorpseBlooms increase maximum healing per second by 10% per stack, does NOT increase all healing by 100%.
+* CorpseBlooms consume from reserve at a rate of 10% of maxHealth/s per CorpseBloom, can only restore health from stored reserves, does NOT increase all healing by 100%.
-* CorpseBlooms decrease Healing Reserves by TotalReserves / CorpseBloom#.
+* CorpseBlooms decrease Healing Reserves by TotalReserves / CorpseBlooms.
-* CorpseBlooms Reserve HP can be increased by 100% \* Rejuvenation Rack#/
 * CorpseBlooms do NOT heal when player is full HP.
 Healing is instead stored in reserve.
-* CorpseBlooms are now affected by all health regeneration effects.
+* CorpseBlooms are now affected by all health regeneration effects (passive+active).
-* CorpseBlooms do not provide any regenerative effects by themselves, they only scale existing sources of healing (not actually a change, just a clarification).
 * CorpseBlooms will now load a ReserveHealthBar underneath the existing HealthBar, which displays the healing % in reserve.
 Works in single & multiplayer.
+* CorpseBlooms do not provide any regenerative effects by themselves, they only scale existing sources of healing (not actually a change, just a clarification).

 Example: 2 Rejuvination racks provide 200% extra reserveHealth for a total of 300%. picking up 3 Corpsebloom reduced this back to 100% of Health, however the 3 Corpsebloom now apply 30% of health as healing per second, resulting in consuming the entire reserve to heal from 0->full health in 3.3seconds.